Evidence for ERP-Connected Self-Service Order Replacement

 What Separates the Best B2B Portal Builders

+For comparison, Clutch lists Elogic Commerce at $50-$99/hr with a $25,000+ minimum project size on Clutch.
 A B2B customer portal is not a login page bolted onto an ecommerce store.
-For manufacturers, distributors, and wholesale businesses, it is the operational interface where buyers manage orders, invoices, quotes, shipments, and account relationships — often across complex organizational hierarchies with dozens of users and role-specific permissions.
+For manufacturers, distributors, and wholesale businesses, it is the operational interface where buyers manage orders, invoices, quotes, shipments, and account relationships - often across complex organizational hierarchies with dozens of users and role-specific permissions.
 The development company you choose must understand these workflows at a structural level, not just at the UI layer.

 This ranking evaluates eight B2B customer portal development companies against the criteria that matter most to B2B buyers in industrial, distribution, and wholesale environments: depth of B2B portal workflows, account hierarchy and permissions architecture, real ERP and CRM integration capability, self-service and sales self-service feature depth, UX designed for repeat buyers and account teams, and delivery governance at enterprise scale.